Glentanner Aerodrome

 Glentanner Aerodrome (IATA: GTN, ICAO: NZGT) is an aerodrome located at the north west end of Lake Pukaki in New Zealand.

 From 1987 onwards to their demise Newmans Air operated Dash-7 aircraft into Glentanner from Christchurch and Queenstown.

 Formerly used as a standby airport for Mount Cook Airlines if the Mount Cook Airport was closed due to inclement weather.
 Paved and capable of handling aircraft up to Hawker Siddeley HS748 size.
 A small bus transfer terminal with a couple of baggage trolleys were based at the strip.

 Air Safaris operates sightseeing flights at this aerodrome.

+Dawn Aerospace uses Glentanner for test flights of their Aurora suborbital spaceplane with flights beginning in 2021.